Infinite sumsets in $U^k(\Phi)$-uniform sets: Introduction

 The special case of \cref{theorem uniformity BB} for $k=2$ was proved in \cite{kra_Moreira_Richter_Roberson2025problems} using \emph{weak mixing sequences}.
 Also for $k=2$, a similar approach was used for infinite polynomial sumset configurations in \cite[Corollary 11.4]{ackelsberg2025infinitepolynomial}.
-Similarly, before \cite{kmrr1,Moreira_Richter_Robertson19} where the authors showed \eqref{eq KMRR BCDE} for positively dense sets, Di Nasso, Goldbring, Jin, Leth, Lupini, and Mahlburg proved, among other things, the special case of \cref{theorem uniformity BCD} for $U^2(\Phi)$-uniform sets, and the pattern $B_1 + B_2$ for infinite $B_1, B_2 \subset \N$.
+Similarly, prior the results of \cite{kmrr1,Moreira_Richter_Robertson19}, Di Nasso, Goldbring, Jin, Leth, Lupini, and Mahlburg proved, among other things, that $U^2(\Phi)$-uniform sets contain the pattern $B_1 + B_2$ for infinite $B_1, B_2 \subset \N$.
 The techniques used in those proofs differ from the ones used here and, a priori, cannot be generalized to higher degrees because of the inductive process employed to construct the corresponding sumsets.

-In \Cref{sec intersection nilbor}, we generalize Theorems \ref{theorem uniformity BCD} and \ref{theorem uniformity BB} by giving further conditions on the sets $A_1, \ldots, A_k \subset \N$.
-More precisely, we intersect each set with a $\nilbohrO{}$ set, that is return times of a point to some neighborhood in a pronilsystem (see the definition in \Cref{sec pronilfactors and uniformity seminorms}).
-This generalization is a consequence of some properties on measurable joinings of nilsystems.
-In \Cref{sec with the other proof}, we consider further dynamically inspired sumset patterns.
-In contrast with \cref{theorem uniformity BCD}, these patterns arise more directly from existing results in the literature together with the use of continuous disintegration between pronilfactors (see \Cref{sec continuous disintegration}).
-We include them to illustrate additional consequences of $U^k(\Phi)$-uniformity.

-Along the way, we give new combinatorial applications of the regionally proximal relation of order $k$, $\RP^{[k]}(X)$, defined first by Host, Kra and Maass \cite{Host_Kra_Maass_nilstructure:2010}.
-The study of this equivalence relation can be understood as the topological counterpart of the Host-Kra structure theory.
-Some related references are \cite{alvarez_donoso2025cube,glasner_Huang_Shao_Weiss_Ye2020topological,Glasner_Huang_Shao_Ye_regionally_arithmetic_prog_nil:2020,glasscock_koutsogiannis_Le_Moreira_Richter_Roberson2025structure,qiu2023polynomial,Shao_Ye_regionally_prox_orderd:2012}, where we highlight the work of Huang, Shao and Ye \cite{Huang_Shao_Ye_nilbohr_automorphy:2016} that explore a rich variety of finite combinatorial patterns associated with $\RP^{[k]}(X)$.
-More specifically, in \cref{theorem summary} we characterize $\RP^{[k]}(X)$ by infinite sumsets inside return times sets.
-The relation $\RP^{[k]}(X)$ is closely connected to pronilsystems, so from our new characterization we derive higher order parity obstructions to containing sumset patterns.